microsoft/vscode-docs/blogs/2017/06/20/great-looking-editor-roundup.md

 Order: 29
 TOCTitle: Great Looking Editor Roundup
 PageTitle: Great Looking Editor Roundup
-MetaDescription: Learn about the most popular VS Code themes you can install and use today.
+MetaDescription: Learn about the most popular Visual Studio Code themes you can install and use today.
 Date: 2017-06-20
-ShortDescription: Learn about the most popular VS Code themes you can install and use today.
+ShortDescription: Learn about the most popular Visual Studio Code themes you can install and use today.
 Author: Wade Anderson
 ---
 # Great Looking Editor Roundup

 June 20, 2017 Wade Anderson, [@waderyan_](https://twitter.com/waderyan_)

-Having a great looking editor is a necessity for any full time developer.
-We look at our code a lot.
-Let's keep things interesting!
+Having a great looking editor is a necessity for any full-time developer.
+We spend a lot of time in our editor and we like to keep things fresh and interesting!

-You have a lot of customization in VS Code to change the look of your environment.
-In this blog we're going to look at color themes, file icon themes, and other settings to change the look and feel of your code editor.
+Visual Studio Code supports a lot of customizations, in particular the look of your environment.
+In this blog, we're going to look at [color themes](/docs/getstarted/themes.md), [file icon themes](/docs/getstarted/themes.md#icon-themes), and other [settings](/docs/getstarted/settings.md) to change the look and feel of the code editor.

 ## Color Themes

-A central customization is the ability to change a color theme.
-A color theme is a set of colors for the editor background, text, language syntax, etc. VS Code comes with a few built in themes, and hundreds you can install in the [Marketplace](https://marketplace.visualstudio.com/search?term=tag%3A%22color%20theme%22&target=VSCode&category=Themes&sortBy=Downloads).
+A powerful customization is the ability to change a color theme.
+A color theme is a set of colors for the editor background, text, language syntax, etc. VS Code comes with several built-in themes and there are hundreds you can install from the [Marketplace](https://marketplace.visualstudio.com/search?term=tag%3A%22color%20theme%22&target=VSCode&category=Themes&sortBy=Downloads).

 <div class="marketplace-popular-color-themes"></div>

-Other favorite teams around the VS Code team are Sapphire, Nord and Ayu, shown below.
+Some of the favorite themes used the VS Code team are **Sapphire**, **Nord** and **Ayu**, shown below.

 ### Sapphire Theme